franciscogmm/MarchMadness2017/README.md

 Also, I'm only uploading my code.

 ### Of the 64 teams that competed, we predicted Gonzaga University to win.
-Unfortunately, they lost to University of North Carolina.
+Unfortunately, they lost to University of North Carolina in the finals.

 ## Data Transformation
 - The data that was used to train the initial model was from a data set that contained 2002-2016 team performance data, which included statistics, efficiency ratings, etc.,  from different sources.